ManCla/ESEC-FSE-2020/README.md

 To use the software clone this repository and follow the steps presented in the README files in each of the artifact directories.
 The README files include both instructions to reproduce the paper results and to re-use the software.

+## Repository availability

+The artifact is meant to be open and accessible in the long term.
+For this reason it is available also in the more long-term service Zenodo under the  DOI: 10.5281/zenodo.3896795 .

 [1] https://en.wikipedia.org/wiki/Scenario_optimization \
 [2] http://homepage.lnu.se/staff/daweaa/TAS/tas.htm \
 [3] http://www.martinamaggio.com/main/publications/seams17/